 For some final touches, I was thinking of maybe adding a quote above the baskets or switching things up by putting some dried flowers in a cute ceramic vase on the console.
 What do you think?

-Rustic Elegance: Cozy Ideas for a Narrow Hallway
+Cozy Rustic Ideas for Narrow Hallways

 Designing a narrow hallway in the modern rustic style takes some work, but it’s totally worth it in the end.
 You’ve gotta find that sweet spot between having enough room to move around and adding in cool details and textures.
 I also like to focus on stuff like horizontal wood paneling, long mirrors, and sleek lighting to make the space look even longer.
 It’s all about creating a cozy and stylish vibe!